8–12 Sept 2025

 E-poster

 Limestone mining activity close to site KAPI (CTBTO) has been clearly visible through the land clearing from satellite imagery.
-The BMKG Region IV Makassar team has visited the site to analyze noise from heavy equipment activities that operating around the site, consisting of a bucket excavator on 25 August 2023 and a breaker excavator on 23 January 2024.
+The BMKG Region IV Makassar team has visited the site to analyze noise from heavy equipment activities that operate around the site, consisting of a bucket excavator on 25 August 2023 and a breaker excavator on 23 January 2024.
 Noise from the activities of these two...

 Shahrokh pourbeyranvand (International Institute of Earthquake Engineering and Seismology (IIEES))